Admission & Aid

 To view outstanding documents (i.e. letters of recommendation, transcripts, etc.) and admission decisions, please check your Application Status Page by logging in with your email address and password.

-After reviewing your application and all supplemental documents, the department will invite qualified applicants to participate in an academic interview.
+After reviewing your application and all supplemental documents, the department will invite qualified applicants to participate in an admissions interview.
 If selected, you will be notified via email.*

 *Please ensure that the email address you provided within your application is one that you check frequently.